ISOLATES OF POLYPROPYLENE-DEGRADING BACTERIA FROM A LANDFILL

 Commitment to quality

 Double-blind peer review.
 Immediate open access.
 Authors retain copyright.
-No author fees.
+Author fee Rp 500.000,00.
 Published biannually.

 CC Brands CC BY Brands CC SA Brands